rubenwap/csvtogs/README.md

 # Usage

-Download a binary release or clone and compile with `go build`.
-Then do:

-    csv2gs -file "mysheet.csv" -name "Monthly Report" -parent "id of the targetGoogle Drive folder"
+Get it with

+`go get github.com/rubenwap/csvtogs`

+And use it with

+`import github.com/rubenwap/csvtogs`

+and...

+`csvtogs.Transform("path/to/file.csv", "Name of File", "parent_folder_Gdrive_id")`

 The first time you run it, you will be prompted to visit a Google URL to authenticate your credentials.
-You will be given a key that you must paste back into the terminal from where you ran this program.
+You will be given a key that you must paste back into the terminal from where your code is running.
 Then you are good to go.

 # Requirements